knative/client/docs/cmd/kn_service_create.md

 ### Options

 ```
-      --annotation stringArray        Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
+  -a, --annotation stringArray        Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
       --arg stringArray               Add argument to the container command.
 Example: --arg myArg1 --arg --myArg2 --arg myArg3=3.
 You can use this flag multiple times.
       --async                         DEPRECATED: please use --no-wait instead.
 Create service and don't wait for it to be ready.
       --autoscale-window string       Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)